azurecitadel/azurecitadel.github.io/data-ai/azure-search-integration.md

 - [💾 Postman Collection for Azure Search](./Azure Search.postman_collection.json){: .btn .btn--success}
 - [💾 Postman Environment for Azure Search](./Azure Search.postman_environment.json){: .btn .btn--success}

-Simply import into Postman and configure the variables in 'Azure Search' environment
+To use simply download & import into Postman, then configure the variables in 'Azure Search' environment to match your setup.

-As we call the API directly with the documents to index, we are bypassing certain features of Azure Search such as **data source** and **indexer**, all that is required to be configured is an **index**
+As the documents to be indexed are pushed directly to the API, certain featured of Azure Search such as **data source** and **indexer** are not required.
+The only aspect that needs to be setup & configured is an **index**

 ## Azure Search - Index
 The Azure Search index determines which fields will be searchable and returned when querying, and holds the actual data (at least in index form)

 Notes on index fields:
 - Custom `id` field used as a key, created by the `site.json` generation template page
-- Main searchable fields are `content_md`, `title`, `tags` and `excerpt`
+- Main searchable fields are `content`, `title`, `tags` and `excerpt`
 - Other fields marked as retrievable are: `url`, `date`, `author` and `teaser`
 - All fields are strings

-If you refer back to the example JSON document you will notice the `header` field is in fact not a string but an object with nested fields inside it.
-As we fetch it as a string, this means we get a small chunk of serialized JSON inside it, however we can easily handle this on the client

 Example index JSON:
 ```json